✓ 90-day parts & labor warranty✓ Springfield-based technicians✓ Locally owned & operated

 How do I schedule microwave repair?

-What we check during oven and range repair
+What we check during microwave repair

 Symptoms and first checks